 Bacon-one of my favorite foods and something I eat often.
 Here are a few compliant options.

-Additional, here are some of my favorite easy meal proteins that are Whole30 compliant.
+Additionally, here are some of my favorite easy meal proteins that are Whole30 compliant.
+Safe Catch has single serving tuna and salmon pouches that are also a great protein option.

 Sprouts has a variety of sauces that are good and compliant as well.
 There are far more that what I have pictured.
 Just keep an eye on added sugars, non-compliant oils and added dairy.